 Penalty: a fine of $2 000.

+[Regulation 95 amended: Gazette 27 Jun 2019 p.
+2420.]

 96. Responsibilities of pound operator if animal dies on or while being moved to pound

 If an animal to which an NLIS device is applied dies at, or while being moved to, a pound, the pound operator must, within 48 hours of the death, update the NLIS database in relation to the device by recording the following —